 INTERSECTION TYPEis accurate.
 You can figure out the appropriate intersection type here

-6. Initiate sync
+6. Test and initiate sync